What is OPF Programming?

 struct rgb_screen {

-struct painter_i *interface; // this field has to be the first field of rgb_screen.
+struct painter_i *interface; /* has to be the first field. */

 int color_type;